Approved by the Alabama Board of Pharmacy

 Samford's pharmacy technician training program is intended to provide students with a broad exposure to the knowledge-base needed to be a competent pharmacy technician.
 Professional attributes such as timeliness and flexibility needed for professional success are also addressed.
 Furthermore, our program is well positioned to provide training needed by regulatory and certification organizations:

 - Our program is recognized by the Alabama Board of Pharmacy (ALBOP) as an approved training course.
-Beginning January 1, 2020, all newly registered pharmacy technicians will need to complete a ALBOP approved training course.
+ALBOP requires all newly registered pharmacy technicians to complete an ALBOP-approved training course.

 - Furthermore, our program is a Pharmacy Technician Training Board (PTCB) recognized education/training program.
-Beginning in January 2020 and in order to take the Pharmacy Technician Training Exam (PTCE), candidates will have to have completed a PTCB recognized education/training program or provide evidence of equivalent work experience.
+In order to take the Pharmacy Technician Training Exam (PTCE), candidates will have to have completed a PTCB recognized education/training program or provide evidence of equivalent work experience.

 What are the requirements to enter the pharmacy technician training program?